-Chase passes Bank of America to become top credit card issuer
+Chase Bank surpassed Bank of America and became the top credit card issuer in the USA.

 Chase became the largest U.S. issuer of Visa and MasterCard credit cards in 2006.